 EGF is funded by EU Member States pro rata to their shareholding in the EIB and/or other institutions.

-Thanks to the guarantee, the EIB Group would be able provide existing products to local banks and other financial intermediaries, who are in close contact with businesses in all member states and can unlock financing to the real economy, without risking financial instability.
+Thanks to the guarantee, the EIB Group will be able provide existing products to local banks and other financial intermediaries, who are in close contact with businesses in all Member States and can unlock financing to the real economy, without risking financial instability.

-The guarantee would support different types of operations of the European Investment Bank, and its subsidiary, the European Investment Fund:
+The guarantee will support different types of operations of the European Investment Bank, and its subsidiary, the European Investment Fund.

-The use of the EIB also means that all Member States would benefit from the sharing of the bank’s top-level credit rating.
+The use of the EIB also means that all Member States will benefit from the sharing of the bank’s top-level credit rating.

-The guarantee fund is designed to primarily support private sector final beneficiaries in EU Member States that are high-risk but viable in the long-term and, in the absence of the COVID-19 pandemic, would meet a lender’s or other financial intermediaries’ requirements for commercial financing.
+The guarantee fund is designed to primarily support businesses, with a focus on SMEs, in EU Member States that are high-risk but viable in the long-term and, in the absence of the COVID-19 pandemic, would meet a lender’s or other financial intermediaries’ requirements for commercial financing.

 How, where and when can companies apply for these funds?

 Most of the financing will be made available through financial intermediaries in all the EU countries; that means either through commercial banks or National Promotional Institutions.
 Once the funds are available, companies can file requests with the participating banks and intermediaries.
 This list will be available on eib.org.